christiansatumich/Announcements/README.md

 ## 🕒 Upcoming
 - 🥳 **Celebration Lunch**:
-    - Nov 23 at 11AM.
-Location TBA.
+    - Nov 23 at 11AM in Farmington Hills
     - Bring your topmost enjoyment of Christ from this semester to share with everyone!
 - 🎸 **Singing Time**:
     - Dec 5 at 6:30PM at the Kilkennys'.
 Contact for details and rides!